parabelIum/newsletter/README.md

 - Mobile-first workflow

 ### What I learned
 I've learned a lot about flexbox and its properties, such as align-self, flex-grow.
 Now I feel like I have a deeper understanding of the position property, because I had to make the success page overlay the main one.
-Also this is the project in which I've touched transitions, i had to use them to make the button chenge animations when hovered over it.
+Also this is the project in which I've touched a bit of transitions, because I had to use them to make the button change animations when the mouse hovered over it.

 ## Author